Superradiation of Dirac particles in KN black hole: Introduction

-We know that all known particles belong to two categories: fermions (half-integer spin particles) and bosons (integer spin particles).
-Quarks and leptons are fermions, and the carrier particles of various forces are bosons.
-The main difference between these two particles is that fermions follow the Pauli exclusion principle, which stipulates that two identical fermions cannot be in the same state at the same point in time and space.
-At the same time, due to Pauli's incompatibility principle, it is generally believed that the scattering of fermions cannot be superradiative.
-However, since the different conditions of various fermion fields follow different evolution equations, it is difficult to obtain the rigorous and general mathematical proof of the above statement.
-Studies have shown that the scattering of the free Dirac spin 1/2 field on the electrostatic barrier and the Kerr-Newman (charged, rotating) black hole cannot exhibit superradiation.
+All known particles can be categorized into two groups: fermions, with half-integer spins, and bosons, characterized by integer spins.
+Quarks and leptons are classified as fermions, while the mediating particles for various forces are bosons.
+The primary distinction between these categories is that fermions adhere to the Pauli exclusion principle, dictating that two identical fermions cannot occupy the same state concurrently in both time and space.
+Consequently, owing to the Pauli exclusion principle, fermion scattering is typically not believed to manifest superradiance.
+Nonetheless, given the myriad conditions across different fermion fields governed by distinct evolution equations, it proves challenging to secure a rigorous, universally applicable mathematical proof for this notion.
+However, concerning the scattering of the free Dirac spin-\(\frac{1}{2}\) field on the electrostatic barrier and the Kerr-Newman (charged, rotating) black hole, extant literature confirms the nonexistence of superradiance.